 How long cats live depends on a few key factors…

-We know that indoor cats are highly likely to live longer than a cat which is allowed to travel outdoors freely.
-With that being said, routine veterinary and preventative care goes a long way when it comes to a cat’s life expectancy.
-And there are certain breeds of cats which are known for their longevity, like the Siamese.
+We know that indoor cats are highly likely to live longer than a cat that is allowed to travel outdoors freely.
+With that being said, routine veterinary and preventative care go a long way when it comes to a cat’s life expectancy.
+And there are certain breeds of cats that are known for their longevity, like the Siamese.
 For a Maine Coon cat, their impressive size can be an exact reason why these cats might not have a lifespan as long as their smaller domesticated kitty counterparts.
 For the Maine Coon cat breed, their life expectancy is typically 12-15 years.
 But, this is certainly not to say that the largest cat breed of the domesticated cat world couldn’t live well past that mark!

 So, while a cat’s breed can play a factor, it’s important to note that when it comes to a cat and their health, which in turn plays a factor into their life expectancy, a mixed breed cat has a better chance of being healthier for longer since there are less breed specific health issues to put them at risk.
 So, if you ask me, it’s just another reason to go and set your heart on a healthy shelter kitty!